ryanderso/SafeChat/README.md

 SafeChat
 ========

-Client-side chat filtering for Minecraft v 1.7.10.
+Client-side chat filtering mod for Minecraft v 1.7.10.
 Requires forge (tested with 10.13.0.1180).

 Installation: download jar file in root of project and place in your .minecraft/mods folder